ndrakos/blog/_posts/2020-09-26-SED_Methods.md

 I will also save $$M_{\rm UV}$$ and $$\beta$$, as calculated in <a href="https://ndrakos.github.io/blog/mocks/FSPS_UV_Properties/">this post</a>.

-Finally, I'll calculate the magnitude in each filter, as outlined in <a href="https://ndrakos.github.io/blog/mocks/Galaxy_Detection/">this post</a>
+Finally, I'll calculate the magnitude in each filter, as outlined in <a href="https://ndrakos.github.io/blog/mocks/Roman_Filters/">this post</a>

 ## Parallelizing the code

 It is looping through each galaxy to assign the properties.
 Each galaxy takes about 0.1-60 seconds; I'm not sure why some are longer (though it seems to be in the sps.stellar_mass calculation), the time did not correlate with the values of any of the free parameters.
 On average, it takes about 0.4 second per galaxy.
 For the $$512^3$$ simulations, I have about half a million galaxies.
 This means I expect it to take about 2-3 days to generate SEDs for every galaxy using the current implementation.

 Since it is this slow, I parallelized it using mpi4py.
 It can run on my laptop in about 5 hours.

-## Scaling Relations

-### Imposed

-plot distributions for each step above... check that they are what I implemented, and whether they agree with observations

-### Recovered

-check MUV, beta relations (fig 8,9 in W18)

-check SFRs (figures 17,18 in W18)

-check mass-metallicity relation (fig 20 in W18 )

-check quiescent classification in UVJ color-color diagram

 ## To-Do

-1. Include proper filters

-2. Check the imposed distributions against the observations.
+I want to check the imposed and recovered distributions against observations.
 W18 a good starting place..
-Are all of these models/assumptions consistent with available data?
+Are all of the models/assumptions consistent with available data?
 Should I update anything?

-3. Do the recovered distributions make sense with observations, or do I need to update my methods?